ThibautCoudroy/SMPE/README.md

 ## Homework

 - [ ] Use good naming and organization conventions in your repos.
-- [ ] Use dplyr and ggplot for the first/last name analysis!
-Complete challenger if you haven't done so.
+- [X] Complete the Challenger exercise if you haven’t done so.
-- [ ] If you have time, git a try to git-annex but no worry if you can't.
-What's important is that you know it exists, what it allows to do, and that it is not so difficult to use.
 - [ ] Engage in module 3 of the MOOC and choose a topic for the peer evaluation (final task of module 3).
+- [ ] Here is an opportunity to practice your data curation/analysisskills by producing the [First name/last name analysis in a computational document](https://github.com/alegrand/SMPE/blob/master/sessions/2022_10_Grenoble/03_Names-Methodo2022-exercise.Rmd).
+I encourage you to use dplyr and ggplot for this analysis.